 If an accepted student cannot begin classes in the semester for which he/she applied, the student may defer his/her admission until the next entry term.
-Requests for a deferral must be made in writing to the Graduate Programs office and may be approved for up to one year.
+Requests for a deferral must be made in writing to the Department of Graduate and Professional Education and may be approved for up to one year.
 If an applicant matriculates into a program within a one-year period, the commitment fee is applicable toward tuition fees.
 The MPAC commitment fee is not applicable toward tuition fees and is non-refundable.

 If a student withdraws from Bryant and later wishes to resume graduate work, he or she will be required to re-apply to the Graduate College of Business and will be responsible for the degree requirements that are in place at the time of re-admission.
 If the student’s file is available, the student will be required to submit a new application, statement of objectives, resume and an $80 application fee.
 If the file is not available, a complete application package must be submitted by the applicant.
 Permission to re-enroll will be granted only after a review of the student’s academic record by the Admission Committee.

 - If the student’s course(s) were completed within the last three years, all courses, credits and grades previously taken will be applied to the student’s degree requirements.

 - If the courses are between three and five years old, the courses will be reviewed by the appropriate department chairpersons.
 Those courses that are deemed to still be current by the department will be applied to the student’s transcript.
 Those that are not approved will be listed on the student’s transcript but not computed in the grade point average calculation.

 - Courses that are older than five years old are not generally accepted toward the degree program but will appear on the student’s transcript.
 Neither the credits nor the grades previously earned will be calculated in the student’s grade point average.